 powershell -Command "& $([scriptblock]::Create((New-Object Net.WebClient).DownloadString('https://platform.activestate.com/dl/cli/install.ps1')))"

 Once installed it is recommended that you close your command prompt and start a new one to ensure your environment is properly updated.
-While our install process uses PowerShell under the hood the State Tool does not yet officially support PowerShell, though its been known to work for various PowerShell use cases.
+While our install process uses PowerShell under the hood, the State Tool does not yet officially support PowerShell (though it has been known to work for various PowerShell use cases).

-Make sure you shut down all running instances of the State Tool and then run
+Make sure you shut down all running instances of the State Tool and run the following command

 state clean uninstall